 In Georgia, Criminal Gang Activity is defined as the commission, attempted commission, conspiracy to commit, requesting somebody else to commit, or forcing them to commit any offenses defined as racketeering activity or various criminal activities outlined in the law.
 A Criminal Street Gang is an organization or association of three or more persons, which is engaged in criminal gang activity as defined in the law.
-The existence of that organization or association can be established by evidence of common name, identifying signals, symbols, tattoos, hand gestures, common activities, or behaviors.
-If three or more people are together but are not engaged in criminal gang activity, it is not a criminal gang and is not illegal.
+The existence of that organization or association can be established by evidence of a common name.
+Thus, identifying signals, symbols, tattoos, hand gestures, common activities, or behaviors.
+It is not a criminal gang if three or more people are together but are not engaged in criminal activity.
+In other words, it is not illegal.

 Participation in Criminal Gang Activity Requires Affiliation and Action